hrayleung/ly_rag_mcp/README.md

 2. `switch_project("backend")`
 3. Index backend files.
 4. Switch to "frontend" to keep contexts clean.
-5. Or just ask about "frontend" directly—queries mentioning a project name auto-route.
+5. Or just ask about "frontend" directly—queries mentioning a project name auto-route, and the server falls back to the most relevant project when nothing is explicit.

 ## Reranking